Kosovo mourns a slain police officer, some Serb gunmen remain at large after a siege at a monastery

 Serbian President Aleksandar Vucic said the gunmen were local Kosovo Serbs “who no longer want to stand Kurti’s terror.”

-Vucic condemned the killing of the Kosovo policeman, but still said the clash was the result of “brutal” pressure on Kosovo Serbs by the Kosovo government.
-He denied that Belgrade had anything to do with the attack.
+Vucic condemned the killing of the Kosovo policeman, but said the clash was the result of “brutal” pressure on Kosovo Serbs by the government there.
+He denied any involvement by Belgrade.

 Vucic also blasted the West and its “hypocrisy” over Kosovo.